intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

     train.py
 ```
 In the `bigdl-submit` script for running Orca programs on yarn-client mode:
-* `--master`: the spark master, set it to yarn when running programs on Yarn.
+* `--master`: the spark master, set it to yarn when running programs on Yarn;
-* `--deploy-mode`: submit and execute programs on yarn-client or yarn-cluster, set it to client when running programs on yarn-client mode.
+* `--deploy-mode`: submit and execute programs on yarn-client or yarn-cluster, set it to client when running programs on yarn-client mode;
-* `--archives`: set this option to the path of the Conda archive, the archive will be uploaded to remote clusters(i.e. HDFS) and distributed between executors.
+* `--archives`: set this option to the path of the Conda archive, the archive will be uploaded to remote clusters(i.e. HDFS) and distributed between executors;
-* `--py-files`: load and distribute dependency library on cluster.
+* `--py-files`: upload Python dependency file(s) to cluster and distribute between executors;
 * `--conf spark.pyspark.driver.python`: set the driver Python environment as the local Python path.
-For `yarn-client` mode, the Spark driver is running on local and it will use the Python interpreter in the current active conda environment.
+For `yarn-client` mode, the Spark driver is running on local and it will use the Python interpreter in the current active conda environment;
 * `--conf spark.pyspark.python`: set the executor Python environment to the Python path in the Conda archive, since executors will use the Python interpreter in the conda archive.

 ### 4.2.2 Yarn Cluster